krsambhav/autopyotp/README.md

 `python3 main.py`

-* Copy secret key to your clipboard and **right arrow key** while focusing on the input box where you want to paste the OTP.
+* Copy secret key to your clipboard and **press right arrow key** while focusing on the input box where you want to paste the OTP.

 *have a nice day 🖤*